Data Center Network Deployments

 - NetQ Platform: hosts the telemetry software, database and user interfaces (refer to description above)

-These switches are connected to each of the physical network devices through a virtual network overlay, shown with purple lines.
+These switches connect to each physical network device through a virtual network overlay, shown with purple lines.

 In-band Management Deployment